 What Are Defects of Character?

-In Alcoholics Anonymous (AA), defects of character are defined as “uncharacteristic reactions to life’s difficulties, such as fear, envy, pride, resentment, and jealousy.”
-The Big Book of Alcoholics Anonymous states that these defects are the root cause of most problems with alcohol or other drugs.
+In Alcoholics Anonymous (AA), defects of character are described as “uncharacteristic reactions to life’s difficulties,” such as fear, envy, pride, resentment, and jealousy.
+According to the Big Book of AA, these defects often lie at the root of struggles with alcohol or other substances.

 • Resentment, anger